 Corporate Wellness Consultant

 Nathan creates workplace cultures of care and trust through organizational and employee health initiatives.
-He proudly holds a Bachelor of Science (Honours Kinesiology) Degree and a Graduate Certificate in Workplace Wellness and Health Promotion.
-He is a certified Psychological Health and Safety Advisor (PHSA) with the Canadian Mental Health Association (CMHA), trained in Mental Health First Aid (MHFA), a Fitwel Ambassador, and of Faculty Status for the Wellness Council of America (WELCOA).
-Additionally, his interests in sustainability and human capital have led to his completion of edX courses through HarvardX and BerkeleyX for improving business through a culture of health and happiness at work, respectively.
-Nathan is also a Co-Facilitator for Mindful Leader and a member of the Program Advisory Committee (PAC) for Centennial College’s Workplace Wellness and Health Promotion program.
+He is a certified Psychological Health and Safety Advisor (PHSA) with the Canadian Mental Health Association (CMHA), trained in Mental Health First Aid (MHFA), a Fitwel Ambassador, of Faculty Status for the Wellness Council of America (WELCOA), and holds the Group Benefits Associate (GBA) designation from the International Foundation of Employee Benefit Plans.
+Additionally, his interests in sustainability (ESG) and human capital have led to his completion of edX courses through HarvardX and BerkeleyX.
+Nathan is also a Technical Committee member for the National Standard of Canada for Psychological Health and Safety in the Workplace, and participates in the Program Advisory Committee (PAC) for Centennial College’s Workplace Wellness and Health Promotion program.

 Sarika currently leads Deloitte Canada’s wellness and benefits program including their mental health strategy.
 She formally pioneered the development of a national workplace mental health program at the Canadian Mental Health Association (CMHA), National Office called the Workforce Mental Health Collaborative.
 She currently is a technical committee member for the National Standard of Canada for Psychological Health and Safety in the Workplace via the Canadian Standards Association (CSA).
 Sarika has held previous board positions including board director for Links2Care and vice chair for the Canadian Mental Health Association (Halton Branch).
 She holds a Master of Science in Health Services Administration and a Bachelor of Psychology.

 OPSEU Health & Safety Officer